maXXCZ1/rn_maps_bug_repro_2/README.md

 Then you can reset markers on mapscreen, so they will overlap.

 Tap on navigate to new stack screen again.
-Once you visit another screen with buttons **AGAIN** and press only return to map screen.
+Once you visit another screen with buttons **AGAIN** press only return to map screen.
 Default map marker placeholders will **disappear** and only marker icons will be visible!